-In 2020, 80% of veterans served through the Transitional Housing Program moved into permanent housing and had a sustainable income at the time of discharge from the program.
+through the transitional housing program moved into permanent housing and had a sustainable income at the time of discharge from program

 Low-Demand housing is a program design using a low-demand/harm-reduction model to better accommodate chronically homeless Veterans, and Veterans who were unsuccessful in traditional treatment settings.
 Programming does not require sobriety or compliance with mental health treatment as a condition of admission or continued stay.